SAMxENGINEER/ALL_DOCUMENTATIONS-/docs/PROJECT_DOCS/index.md

 ---

-## ✅ Getting Started Checklist

-- [ ] Set up your folder and index.md
-- [ ] Write an initial problem statement
-- [ ] Log one architecture or tech decision
-- [ ] Take at least one screenshot of progress
-- [ ] List the current challenges you're facing
-- [ ] Fill in the README draft
+> *This documentation helps me think better, build better, and explain better — both to others and to myself.*

 ---

-> 📌 *This documentation helps me think better, build better, and explain better — both to others and to myself.*
+**Documented on: Jul 3, 2025**